PBLab/neural_collision_detection/docs/ongoing.rst

 ------------
 Ongoing Work
 ------------
+* The MW120607_LH3 neuron is too long to fit into our vasculature so we discard it from our computational pipeline.

 * What files did I run after the basic pipeline was completed?
         - collisions_vs_dist_naive
         - distance_alpha
         - find_block_properties
         - correlate_coll_alpha
+        - show_collisions_dist
+        - overlay_collisions_napari
+        - alpha_vs_density
+        - alpha_vs_topodist
-        -
+        - collision_distribution

  * I also added to the docs the fact that we need to run the alpha shape pipeline in addition to the rest of the functions.

 * After a lot of testing and I discovered a bug with the way the neurons are